EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 ---
-title: "Understand what initrd is, and why it's necessary in Linux system."
+title: "Understand initrd, build a minimum initrd image for Linux system."
 description: >-
   Let's dig deeper into of initrd concept in Linux system and the differences between initrd, ramfs, initramfs, and rootfs.